hmchou56/centra8/hackathon2017/faq.md

 * **What presentation do I need to make?**

 When the hackathon ends at 11:00 am Sunday, each team will have 3 minutes to present their hack to the entire group and the judges.
 There will be an opportunity for the judges to ask up to two questions.
 We encourage you to not use slides for your presentaion.
 Please show your code running or your application in use.
-If you chose to do a data analysis, then slides may be appropriate for showing graphs and results. **All team members must be present at the presentation to be eligible to win**
+If you chose to do a data analysis, then slides may be appropriate for showing graphs and results. *All team members must be present at the presentation to be eligible to win.*

 * **What are the judging expectations?**